uon-nuget/ExpressiveAnnotations/README.md

 The library targets `netstandard2.0` and depends upon ASP.Net Core 2.1 MVC and Newtonsoft JSON 11.0.2.

-To use client-side validation you'll also need to include Jarosław's `expressive.annotations.validate.js`, which depends on `jquery.js`, `jquery.validate.js` and `jquery.validate.unobtrusive.js`.
+To use client-side validation you'll also need to include Jarosław's `expressive.annotations.validate.js`, which depends on `jquery.js` (note that jQuery must be made globally available), `jquery.validate.js` and `jquery.validate.unobtrusive.js`.

 ## <span id="usage">Usage</span>